JuliaIO/Formatting.jl/README.md

+> [!WARNING]
-**This package is unmaintained:** Active work is not occuring on this package.
+> This package is unmaintained: Active work is not occuring on this package.
 For an active fork of the package, see [Format.jl](https://github.com/JuliaString/Format.jl).

 # Formatting